PhD Program

 All students taking the exams at any given time will receive the same question options.
 Questions will require application of essential social work concepts and knowledge.
 Exam takers will receive three question options in each of three content areas: research, policy, and practice/theory.

-The exams will take place over three consecutive days, with question options from one content area distributed to all exam takers at the same designated time each day.
+The exams will take place over three days, with question options from one content area distributed to all exam takers at the same designated time each day.
 Exam takers will have four hours and 5 minutes to write and return a response electronically.

 Exam takers may not consult with others (in other words, no digital or live communication with any other individuals, except the program chair or his or her designee) about the questions or the responses.
 Exam takers may rely on any other digital or written materials they desire to answer the questions (using appropriate APA citation style).